Werekracken/tome-earthmage/readme.md

 #### __Liquefaction__

-Crush an alchemist gem and use the released power to vibrate the ground so quickly that it partially liquifies.
+Crush an alchemist gem and use the released power to vibrate the ground so quickly that it partially liquefies.
 Targets an area of radius %d dealing %d physical damage per turn with a 25%% chance to stun.

 The vibrations last for for %d turns.